John Hickenlooper: 2020

 Hickenlooper had previously been considered the front-runner to fill the United States Senate seat to be vacated by Ken Salazar upon his confirmation as Secretary of the Interior in the Obama administration.
 He confirmed his interest in the seat.
 But on January 3, 2009, Governor Bill Ritter appointed Denver Public Schools Superintendent Michael Bennet to the position.
 Bennet previously served as Hickenlooper's chief of staff.

-In a YouTube video published to his campaign channel on August 22, 2019, Hickenlooper announced that he would run for the United States Senate in 2020.
-Some preliminary polling data showed him with a substantial lead against incumbent Republican U.S. Senator Cory Gardner.
+In a YouTube video published to his campaign channel on August 22, 2019, Hickenlooper announced that he would run for the U.S. Senate in 2020.
+Some preliminary polling data showed him with a substantial lead against incumbent Republican Senator Cory Gardner.
 Hickenlooper was also leading the Democratic primary field by a fairly wide margin before he announced.
 He was quickly endorsed by the Democratic Senatorial Campaign Committee, a move protested by candidates already running before Hickenlooper's entry.

 On June 30, Hickenlooper defeated former state house Speaker Andrew Romanoff in the Democratic primary, winning the nomination to challenge one-term incumbent Republican Cory Gardner.
 He defeated Gardner by 9 points and took office on January 3, 2021.

 Tenure

+January 6 Capitol attack

 In the wake of the 2021 storming of the United States Capitol, Hickenlooper said he would support efforts to remove Donald Trump from office, in line with most of his party.

+STOCK Act violations

+In May 2022, an analysis by the nonprofit news organization Sludge found that Hickenlooper had violated the Stop Trading on Congressional Knowledge (STOCK) Act of 2012 by failing to disclose within 45 days five stock trades his household made, which were worth between $565,000 and $1.3 million.

+In June 2022, an analysis by Business Insider found that Hickenlooper had again violated the STOCK Act by disclosing stock trades made by his wife between two and 14 months later than required by law, including purchases worth between $516,006 and $1.2 million and sales worth between $130,004 and $300,000.